Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Introduction

-\paragraph{Organization.} We study the phase synchronization in Section \ref{sec:phase}.
+~\\ \emph{Organization.} We study the phase synchronization in Section \ref{sec:phase}.
 We first establish the exact recovery of the spectral method in the no-additive-noise case in Section \ref{sec:no_additive}.
 Then in Section \ref{sec:phase_approximation}, we present our main technical tool for quantifying the distance between the leading eigenvector and its first-order approximation.
-We then carry out an entry-wise analysis for the spectral method and obtain non-asymptotic sharp upper bounds in Section \ref{sec:sharp_constant}.
+We then carry out an entry-wise analysis of the spectral method and obtain non-asymptotic sharp upper bounds in Section \ref{sec:sharp_constant}.
 Finally, we consider the extension to the orthogonal group synchronization in Section \ref{sec:od}.
-Proofs of results of the phase synchronization and the orthogonal group synchronization are given in Section \ref{sec:proof_phase} and Section \ref{sec:proof_od}, respectively.
+Proofs of results for the phase synchronization are given in Section \ref{sec:proof_phase}.
+Due to the page limit, we prove Lemma \ref{lem:eigenspace_perturbation} in Section \ref{sec:proof_od} and include the proofs of other results for the orthogonal group synchronization in the Appendix.